It’s been a long and bumpy road, but Maureen Kennah-Hafstein’s 13-year journey may finally be reaching smoother ground.

 “This is the most important part of the whole process because their placement will determine the type and quality of the symptoms relief I can expect,” she says.

 She and her husband Irwin were excited to learn that they could get a sneak preview of some of the expected improvements within hours of having the surgery, even though the neural stimulator would not be turned on for six to eight weeks.
+She says the improvements are from the stimulation that happens during the surgery as the surgeon locates the best possible position for the two electrodes.

 “Shortly after returning to my hospital room, my husband noticed that the excess body movements (dyskinesia) that caused me the most problems, were now completely gone.
 After years of watching me move, sometimes uncontrollably, sometimes all day long, he looked at me and said, ‘I’m liking this.’”